cstkennedy/cs330-examples/ReviewSessions.md

   All source code is available in \ExampleZip{Review-06-CPP-Shapes.zip} the [Example Code](../ReviewExampleCode) section of the course site.

+# Assignment 3 Postmortem

+  This Review Session was a Postmortem for Assignment 3.
+My solution is available on the Submission page and under the Example Code Section of the site.

+  The recording of the Review Session is available [here](https://youtu.be/-wrLXiNYWSo).

+  All source code is available in \ExampleZip{Review-Assignment-3.zip} the [Example Code](../ReviewExampleCode) section of the course site.

+# Review 7: Java Inheritance

+  In this Review Session we discussed a Java implementation of the shapes example--i.e., Example 10 from Review Session 5.
+This example--available as ReviewExample11.zip--presents the same concepts demonstrated by Example 10.
+This serves both as a transition into Java and a comparison of C++ and Java.

+  **Note** that Example 11 is not written in [idiomatic](http://www.merriam-webster.com/dictionary/idiomatic) Java.
+It is Java code written as a transition into Java from C++.
+Emphasis is placed on the mechanics of Java--as they differ from C++ and resemble C++.

+  The recording of the Review Session is available [here](https://youtu.be/sCF7HRAym7g).

+  All source code is available in \ExampleZip{Review-07-Java-Shapes.zip} the [Example Code](../ReviewExampleCode) section of the course site.

+# Review 8: Switching to Java

+  This Review Session was a discussion of 2 examples:

+  * Example 1 - An example of reading keyboard input using the Java `Scanner` class.
+  * Example 2 - An example in which the Fibonacci Sequence is computed.
+This example includes C++ and Java examples.
+Note the Python 3 example is included for comparison.
+You will not be tested on Python.

+  All source code is available in \ExampleZip{Review-08-Java-Toys.zip} the [Example Code](../ReviewExampleCode) section of the course site.

+  There is currently no recording for these examples.

 %if _ignoreForNow

 # Review Session 4: Assignment 3 Postmortem